 Women: Arousal & Function

-Women's sexual function after SCI is under-researched and under-discussed, which leaves a lot of women without answers.
+Women's sexual function after SCI is under-researched and under-discussed, leaving a lot of women without answers.
 Here's what's known:

 Women: Fertility & Pregnancy